 According to the CDC, severe non-fatal maternal complications—known as severe maternal morbidity—affect 50,000 women in the U.S. every year.
 Sadly, many of these women go on to experience serious mental stress brought on by complications suffered during pregnancy, labor, or delivery.
 With a new baby to care for, mothers don’t always have the time to get the help they need.
 Some may not even realize they have developed long-term mental trauma until they become pregnant again and experience flashbacks or severe anxiety about pregnancy and childbirth.

-If you experienced complications during a difficult pregnancy, labor, or delivery and you believe medical negligence is to blame, contact our birth injury lawyer today.
+If you experienced complications during a difficult pregnancy, labor, or delivery and you believe medical negligence is to blame, contact our birth injury attorneys today.
 Our lawyers have recovered millions for our clients.
 We can help you determine if you have a claim, as well as what types of compensation you may be able to receive.